hrithikguy/TicTacToe/README.md

 # TicTacToe
-AI for tic tac toe
+This is an AI for tic tac toe written from scratch.
+See here for details: http://adityagudibanda.blogspot.com/2016/05/tic-tac-toe-program.html